-Your personal data can be skimmed and sent instantly across the other side of the world to cloned onto a mag-stripe card.
+Your personal data can be skimmed and sent instantly across the other side of the world to clone onto a mag-stripe card.

-Tyler Harris the Armourcard Directer was featured showing how an Australian invention is helping prevent this wireless skimming crime by our product Armourcard.
+Tyler Harris, Armourcard CEO was featured showing how an Australian invention is helping prevent this wireless skimming crime by our product Armourcard.

 Armourcard is the only product in the world to actively jam the frequency (or communication link) between your credit cards and the criminals with reader trying to wirelessly skim your data.